 BSc/BSc (Hons) Public Sociology

-- You will learn how to make sense of complex and challenging social issues, and how to provoke change.
+- Learn how to make sense of complex and challenging social issues, and how to provoke change.

-- You will understand how the public sociologist and sociological knowledge can create radical approaches to solving social problems.
+- Understand how the public sociologist and sociological knowledge can create radical approaches to solving social problems.

 - Introduction to Academia and the Sociological Imagination